cpdata/meshmind/NEEDED_FOR_TESTING.md

 ## Python Dependencies
 - Install the project editable (with extras) using `pip install -e .[dev,docs,testing]` or `uv pip install --system -e .[dev,docs,testing]` from the repository root.
-- Core functionality relies on the OpenAI SDK (or compatible fork), `pydantic`, and `pydantic-settings`, but the repository ships a compatibility shim (`meshmind/_compat/pydantic.py`) that unlocks tests when Pydantic is unavailable.
+- Core functionality relies on the OpenAI SDK (or compatible fork), `pydantic`, and `pydantic-settings`; the project now requires Pydantic 2.x directly (the legacy shim has been removed).
 - Optional packages improve specific workflows (now bundled in the editable install extras so they install automatically when running the provisioning scripts):
   - `numpy`, `scikit-learn`, and `rapidfuzz` accelerate similarity and lexical search (pure-Python fallbacks are bundled).
   - `sentence-transformers`, `tiktoken`, and `pymgclient` enable local embeddings, compression, and Memgraph connectivity.
   - `celery[redis]` activates scheduled maintenance with a Redis broker.
   - `fastapi` + `uvicorn[standard]` power the REST adapter when exercising HTTP APIs.
+  - `grpcio` + `grpcio-tools` + `protobuf` enable the generated gRPC clients/servers that replace the former dataclass shim.
 - Optional drivers: install `neo4j` if exercising the Neo4j backend; SQLite support ships with the standard library.
 The provisioning scripts validate that the extras expose `neo4j`, `pymgclient`, `fastapi`, and `uvicorn`.
 - Development tooling referenced by the Makefile and CI (installed via `.[dev,docs,testing]`):